steinJacob/Rockr/docs/featuredocumentation.md

 Displays the webpage name, username input, password input, and a link to the 'Create Account' page.

 Login Inputs:
 User can input their personal username and password to gain access to the main site.
+Also checks if the user's account is verified.
+Non-verified users cannot log in.
 - Successful Login: Redirected to Home Page
 - Unsuccessful Login: Remains on Login Page

+### Profile.js
+The Profile Page.
+Displays user information and allows changes.

+The page contains three sections: "User Information", "Communication", and "Password".

+## User Information
+Contains the user's first name, last name, and username.
+These can be changed via a Popup box which appears upon the press of a button.

+## Communication
+Contains the user's email address and phone number.
+These may also be changed via a Popup box which appears upon the press of a button.

+## Password
+Contains the user's password.
+The password is hidden via a text cover by default.
+The password can be viewed by pressing the "Show" button.
+The password can be changed via a Popup box which appears upon the press of a button.
 </blockquote>

 ## Components